Free Banach $f$-algebras: Free Banach lattices

+From \cref{ex:comp_falg}, and many other results in this paper, it is clear that free objects play an important role in the correct understanding of Banach \falg s.
+More generally, to properly understand any category, one must understand its free objects.

-The free vector lattice generated by a set $S$ (respectively, by a vector space $E$) will be denoted by $\FVL S$ (respectively, $\FVLv E$).
-The free Banach lattice generated by a Banach space $E$ will be denoted by $\FBL E$.
-The construction and main properties of these free objects can be found in \cite{de_pagter_wickstead2015,aviles_rodriguez_tradacete2018,oikhberg_etal2022}.
+The study of free objects in Functional Analysis has sparked a great interest in recent years.
+The free Banach lattice generated by a Banach space \cite{aviles_rodriguez_tradacete2018} is the main inspiration for our work.
+For this reason, we will recall its construction and main properties.
+A detailed exposition of the topic can be found in \cite{oikhberg_etal2022}.